Published on

 Pros:

-• this method will uninstall Android Auto itself.
+• This method will uninstall Android Auto entirely.

-• by this way you clear all data associated with the app.
+• It also clears all data associated with the app.

 Step 1.
 Download the Root Uninstaller app;